 - Accommodation on twin sharing basis with breakfast at three-star hotels in Tibet on days 3, 4, 5, 6, 7, and 14 (total six nights).
-Upgrade to deluxe hotel for an extra US$750 per room for five nights.
+Upgrade to the deluxe hotel for an extra US$750 per room for five nights.
 This cost is shared between two persons.

 - Two-person tent during camping.
-You can book a bed in guest house — one bed for six nights, US$100.
+You can book a bed in the guest house — one bed for six nights, US$100.
 Note: The standard of the guest houses varies from being very rustic to some of the newer guesthouses with double glazed windows.

 - Expert tour leader or hire Raj